 The upper bunk pulls down with safety straps to keep you in.

-When two people are sharing a room, one person needs to be able to climb up to the top bunk.
-Roomettes have steps to get up there, while bedrooms have ladders.
+When two people share a room, one must be able to climb to the top bunk.
+Roomettes have steps to the top bunk, while bedrooms have ladders.

 Your attendant will make your bed up at night and put it away in the morning.